thuylienvo/TeamProfile_Generator/README.md

 ## Description

-  When creating a project/application, it is important to have a high-quality README file.
+  When creating a project/application, it is important to have a high-quality team profile.
 This means it will include the what, where, why and how of your project.

   * What is the app for
   * Why was it created